Shades Valley High School

 Shades Valley High School (SVHS) is a four-year public secondary school in the Birmingham, Alabama suburb of Irondale.
 The school was established in 1948 near Homewood and moved to its present location in 1996.
 SVHS is the largest of 14 high schools in the Jefferson County School District.
-School colors are red and black, and the athletic teams are called the Mounties.
-SVHS competes in AHSAA Class 6A athletics.
+The school's colors are red and black, and its athletic teams are called the Mounties.
+SVHS competes in AHSAA Class 4A athletics.

-SVHS shares its campus with the Jefferson County International Baccalaureate School (JCIB).
-The Shades Valley Technical Academies (SVTA) are situated on a separate campus two miles away.
-Both JCIB and SVTA students participate in SVHS student activities and take some elective courses with SVHS students.
+SVHS previously shared its campus with the Jefferson County International Baccalaureate School (JCIB).
+The Shades Valley Technical Academies (SVTA) are on a separate campus two miles away.
+The automotive building was completed in January 2026 and is on campus.

 History

 In the mid-1940s, the city of Homewood petitioned the county school board to construct a new high school as a replacement for the aging Shades Cahaba High School to serve Birmingham's fast-growing Over the Mountain suburbs.
 In 1947 Homewood and Mountain Brook residents approved a five-mill property tax to support development of a new school, which opened in the Fall of 1949.
 The building was dedicated on May 25, 1950, and had an initial enrollment of 870 students, which more than doubled by 1956 before Mountain Brook formed its own school system.

 When it was established, SVHS was designed to serve students from across Homewood, Mountain Brook, Vestavia Hills, and Hoover.
 Over the years, each of these suburbs formed their own school systems, shifting the SVHS student population away from the campus and leading to the need for SVHS to relocate.
 In 1994, the Jefferson County School Board voted to acquire land for a new site for Shades Valley High School.
-The new, 42-acre site was located in Irondale, almost eight miles from the school's original location.
+The new 42-acre site was located in Irondale, almost eight miles from the school's original location.
 A groundbreaking ceremony was held October 18, 1994, at the new site and the new school building opened to students on August 14, 1996.
 It contains 78 classrooms, three science laboratories, a teaching kitchen, nine computer labs, two gymnasiums, a weight room, a large state-of-the-art auditorium, and band and choral suites.
 The original building was then demolished for construction of the Colonial Bank Building.